freeCodeCamp/guide/src/pages/vim/index.md

 - integrates with many tools
 - built-in macro support for automation text manipulation

+Vim has been the mainstay editor for the developer community for many years, but lately there has been a drastic shift to visual editor with more functionalities like Atom and Sublime Text.
+But once you get used to it, it can be one of the most flexible editors you've used.
+Its supporters swear by it.

 For more information head to <a href='https://vim.sourceforge.io' target='_blank' rel='nofollow'>Vim's homepage</a>